prince2004patel/sentiment-analysis-amazon-kindle/README.md

-# Sentiment Analysis on Amazon Kindle Dataset
+# Sentiment Analysis and Spam Detection

-## Best Practices (As suggested by Krish Naik)
+## Best Practices (As Suggested by Krish Naik)

 ### 1. Preprocessing and Cleaning